EUROPEAN UNION LAW: SELECTED TOPICS - 2024/5

 The learning and teaching methods include:

-There are 28 taught hours on this module and 122 hours of independent study are expected throughout the semester.
-The delivery format of the taught hours for this module is: one 2-hour lecture or revision session per week (over 11 weeks) and six 1-hour tutorials during the semester.
+The delivery format of the taught hours for this module is: Lecture or revision sessions and tutorials during the semester.
 The module delivery is supplemented by guided learning during non-teaching weeks, guidance provided via the SurreyLearn module area, consultation hours during the semester and prior to the summative assessment.

 Indicated Lecture Hours (which may also include seminars, tutorials, workshops and other contact time) are approximate and may include in-class tests where one or more of these are an assessment on the module.
 In-class tests are scheduled/organised separately to taught content and will be published on to student personal timetables, where they apply to taken modules, as soon as they are finalised by central administration.
 This will usually be after the initial publication of the teaching timetable for the relevant semester.